chrono-kit/chrono-kit/README.md

 This project was started in 2023 by ODTU YZT.
 ## Documentation
-See the [wiki](https://github.com/odtuyzt/time-series-analysis/wiki) for documentation.
+See the [wiki](https://github.com/odtuyzt/chrono-kit/wiki) for documentation.

-Or take a look at the [examples](https://github.com/odtuyzt/time-series-analysis/tree/main/examples).
+Or take a look at the [examples](https://github.com/odtuyzt/chrono-kit/tree/main/examples).

 ## Installation

 ### Dependencies

-"chronokit" requires:
+chronokit requires:

 * torch
 * numpy
 * scipy